mys-lang/package-website/doc/index.rst

 https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/

-Create a certificate and update nginx configuration.
-Redirect http to https.
+Create a certificate and automatically updates nginx configuration.
+Enable redirect of http to https.

 .. code-block:: text

-   sudo certbot --nginx -d mys-lang.org
+   $ sudo certbot --nginx -d mys-lang.org

 Run once in a while to renew the certificate.

 .. code-block:: text

-   sudo certbot renew
+   $ sudo certbot renew

 ZFS storage with compression and deduplication
 ----------------------------------------------